chekolyn/salt-openstack/vagrant/README.md

 ### Test environment with Vagrant

 Each example should have a description and additional information on how Vagrant was configured and implemented.

+Tip: use **vagrant rsync-auto** to keep your local git repo syncronized with the vm servers.

 ### Bugs
 The "uvsmtid/centos-7.0-minimal" box has Networkmanager by default.